plentymarkets/docs-raw/plentyInterface/Payment.md

 <pre>public <strong>toArray</strong>()</pre>

-returns this model as an array
+Returns this model as an array.

 ### PaymentPropertyType<a name="payment_models_paymentpropertytype"></a>

-payment propery type model
+The payment property type model

 #### Namespace